Golden Globes 2021 winner predictions: I Care a Lot, The Crown, The Queen's Gambit

-Now that we've all seen her magnificent performance as Marla Grayson in I Care a Lot, it's time to find out whether Rosamund Pike takes home some awards, specifically one of this year's Golden Globes.
-She's up for best actress (musical or comedy), but faces still competition from Anya Taylor-Joy (Emma) and Maria Bakalova (Borat Subsequent Moviefilm).
+Now that we've seen her magnificent performance as Marla Grayson in I Care a Lot, it's almost time to find out whether Rosamund Pike takes home an award at this year's Golden Globes.
+She's up for best actress (musical or comedy), but faces stiff competition from Anya Taylor-Joy (Emma) and Maria Bakalova (Borat Subsequent Moviefilm).

 Best TV series (drama) looks like it'll go to a splashy season 4 of The Crown, which faces off against Ozark, Ratched, Lovecraft Country and The Mandalorian.
 Based on the general snubbing of sci-fi, it's hard to see the latter pair in with much chance.
 It's surprising Ratched is in there at all given its overall mixed reception.